ClevelandClinicQHS/burgle/README.md

 #> [1] 0.810 0.625 0.570 0.870 0.645 0.660
 ```

-This structure has also been implemented for `riskRegression::CSC`
+This structure has also been implemented for `riskRegression::CSC` and
-objects and the plan is to incorporate `rstan` objects, and an overall
+`flexsurv::flexsurvreg` objects and numerous others on the works and the
+plan is to also incorporate `rstan` objects, and an overall
 `predict.burgle_default` method and which will only a mean and
 covariance matrix as inputs.